MEI-CAD/lab-03-reduce_sum/README.md

 ### Task 3

 Parallelize the given code using OpenMP.
-Compile it with `gcc -OX -o sum sum.c` increasing the optimization level (`X`) setp-by-step from 0 to 2.
+Compile it with `gcc -OX -o sum sum.c -fopenmp` increasing the optimization level (`X`) setp-by-step from 0 to 2.
 For each optimization level register the execution time.

 ### Task 4